cvilanova76/go-explorer/docs/README.md

 # GoExplorer

-A Go-based CLI tool application that provides comprehensive country information and news data.
+GoExplorer is a Go-based web application that provides comprehensive country information and news data.
+The project began as a CLI tool and has been refactored to expose an HTTP API while keeping the CLI as fallback.

 ## Overview

-GoExplorer is a command-line interface tool that enables users to search for detailed information about any country and retrieve current top news stories for that country.
-This project demonstrates Go programming proficiency while integrating with multiple external APIs.
+GoExplorer allows users to retrieve detailed country information (from RestCountries) and current top news stories (from GNews.io).
 The choice of APIs reflects the practitioner's personal interest in, and knowledge of, geopolitics and media.
+The refactor introduced a server-oriented architecture while preserving the original CLI behavior for quick, local queries.

 ## Roadmap